tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

     }
 ```

 * While this function starts out the same as the others, it is doing something a bit special.
 The first thing to notice is that it is set to `payable`.
-Meaning, we are going to expose this function to allow users to bid on specific `MARS` land tokens by sending Ether to this function, and forwarding it to the `MartianAuction`'s `bid` function.
+Meaning, we are going to expose this function to allow users to bid on specific `MARS` land tokens by sending ether to this function, and forwarding it to the `MartianAuction`'s `bid` function.

-* In order to forward the Ether sent from one function to another, we have to use a special `.value()` syntax.
+* In order to forward the ether sent from one function to another, we have to use a special `.value()` syntax.
 All we need to do is add `.value()` *before* the parameters of any function.

 * For example, `auction.bid(msg.sender)` is the normal syntax.
 However, this only passes in the `sender` address parameter that the `MartianAuction` expects.
-The actual Ether attached to the transaction would be left behind.
+The actual ether attached to the transaction would be left behind.
 By adding `.value(msg.value)` right before the normal parenthesis that includes our parameters, we are sending the entire `msg.value` to the `auction.bid` function!

 * We must be careful about this syntax, as it only forwards `2300` gas.
 Since that's enough to complete our function, we're okay.
 Otherwise, we'd have to add `.call` right before `.value()`, but that syntax doesn't protect against reentrancy attacks, so we'd need to be very careful about modifying the state of our contract in that case.